Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 • Wastewater: Microplastics from personal care products and laundry enter the water system through household wastewater.
 Even though some treatment plants can filter out certain contaminants, many microplastics are small enough to pass through these systems and end up in rivers and oceans.

-• Plastic waste breakdown: Plastic debris discarded in oceans, rivers, or lakes undergoes physical breakdown due to environmental conditions, continuously releasing smaller particles into the water.
+• Plastic waste breakdown: Due to environmental conditions, plastic debris discarded in oceans, rivers, or lakes undergoes physical breakdown, continuously releasing smaller particles into the water.
 This pollution can last hundreds of years, so microplastics are found in water systems.

-With more microplastics infiltrating the water supply, environmental and health issues are becoming more pertinent to scientific research and public awareness.
+As more microplastics infiltrate the water supply, environmental and health issues are becoming increasingly pertinent to scientific research and public awareness.

-While microplastics continue to be present in the environment, people’s attention to their impact on the quality of human life is increasing.
+While microplastics remain present in the environment, attention to their impact on human quality of life is increasing.

 Still, there is more to learn regarding the effects of microplastics on human health; however, scientists have found various ways microplastics might harm the human body.

-Microplastic is already found in the water we drink and the food we eat; therefore, it has a potential effect on our health, as we have yet to understand it fully.
+Microplastics are already found in the water we drink and the food we eat; therefore, they have the potential to affect our health, as we have yet to fully understand them

 Pathways of Exposure